RicTu/Flickering-remover-with-duplicate-footage/README.md

 ## Conclusion
 * The duplicate method is a very simple and efficient approach to remove the video flickering
 * This method will introduce blur to the footage, especially the object with high-speed movement
-* If your scene is complex or contains high-speed motion, I will recommend you to try other advanced method
+* If your scene is complex or contains high-speed motion, I will recommend you to try other advanced methods

 ## Reference